shinji257/unraid_pkgs/README.md

 Download the packages and place them in the extra folder on the flash drive.
 If you are doing this from a system currently running this is at `/boot/extra`.

 To install the package run `installpkg tgz_file`
+All packages built using scripts from SlackBuilds.org unless otherwise specified.

 |Package|Depends|Optional|Version|Description
 |-|-|-|-|-